 We provide here guidance for attributing UNAVCO services and community datasets.
 We consider attribution to be acknowledgment of UNAVCO GAGE Facility services and citation of UNAVCO Community datasets.

 If you utilized UNAVCO GAGE services including Geodetic Infrastructure, Data services, or Education and Community Engagement in conducting your research, please acknowledge us and our sponsors.

 To acknowledge support since October 2018 from UNAVCO and the GAGE Facility (including the Network of the Americas (NOTA), the Plate Boundary Observatory (PBO), CoCONet and TLALOCnet):

-"This material is based on services provided by the GAGE Facility, operated by UNAVCO, Inc., with support from the National Science Foundation and the National Aeronautics and Space Administration under NSF Cooperative Agreement EAR-1724794."
+"This material is based on services provided by the GAGE Facility, operated by UNAVCO, Inc., with support from the National Science Foundation, the National Aeronautics and Space Administration, and the U.S. Geological Survey under NSF Cooperative Agreement EAR-1724794."

 The UNAVCO Data Policy governs data archiving, accessibility and attribution.
 UNAVCO's policies and procedures are consistent with ethical considerations and best practices of data use as described by Pritchard et al. (2012) Eos article https://doi.org/10.1029/2012EO260006 and will facilitate data citation as envisioned by the NSF Geoscience Directorate.
 We are committed to Findable, Accessible, Interoperable, and Reusable (FAIR) data principles (https://doi.org/10.1029/2017EO088425).
 UNAVCO is also a certified ICSU World Data Systems (WDS) Regular Member.